k-dang/revamped-site/src/docs/work-experience.md

 position: 1
 ---

+#### Machine Learning Engineer

+##### May 2021 - Current &nbsp; • &nbsp; Borrowell

+Deploying machine learning models into production

+Optimizing and maintaining as many parts of the process as possible, from data storage to feedback and monitoring

 #### Full Stack Developer

-##### Oct 2018 - Current &nbsp; • &nbsp; Borrowell
+##### Oct 2018 - May 2021 &nbsp; • &nbsp; Borrowell

+Built bill tracking & subscription integration for Borrowell products, worked with serverless infrastructure and messaging

-User Management team building OpenID Connect authentication and authorization layer for Borrowell web and mobile apps
+Implemented OpenID Connect authentication and authorization layer for Borrowell web and mobile apps

+Designed and developed a variety micro services focused on faster and more dynamic partner integrations

 #### Web Application Developer